GI stasis in rabbits can be deadly overnight. However, learning to sense it and doing simple actions can save your rabbit’s life!

 - Empty the litter to check if the rabbit is making its droppings or not.

-- Does it have cold ears (when my rabbit suffers from an intestinal transit stop, it is systematically in hypothermic state)
+- Does it have cold ears (when my rabbit suffers from a GI stasis, it is systematically in hypothermic state)

 - Touch your rabbit’s belly, is it swollen and hard?